Education Research Current About VU Amsterdam NL

 Leadership for HR Professionals

-This course brings together three complementary perspectives on the future of work: culture, well-being, and personal growth.
+This course brings together several complementary perspectives on the future of work, including sustainable careers, meaningful and engaging workplaces, employee well-being, and organisational effectiveness in a changing legal and societal context.

 Discover all Leadership Modules